-Having an ‘agile mindset’ is all about embracing a mentality or approach that believes in adapting to change, learning through failures and encouraging feedback to bring in consistent improvement.
-Agile attitude is all about learning and continual improvement to attain milestones in business.
+Having an ‘agile mindset’ is all about embracing a mentality or approach that believes in adapting to change, learning through failures, and encouraging feedback to bring in consistent improvement.
+An agile attitude is all about learning and continual improvement to attain milestones in business.

 The attributes contributing to the agile mindset are:

 - Ability to deliver quality to customers